benjamineverett/re_analysis/README.md

 1. I trained my model on [AWS](aws.amazon.com) using a p2.8xlarge instance.
 I used this instance, because being a GPU instance my network took on average about **2 minutes to train**.
 As a comparison, on my own macbook air it took about 45 minutes to train my model.

-2. I decided to keep my network **simple** for experimentation purposes.
+2. I decided to keep my network **straight forward** for experimentation purposes.
 I used two convolution layers and one pooling layer.

 3. Each layer uses the **hyperbolic tangent** activation function, as this produced the best accuracy for my models.